Tony Spencer

 Statement

-Geometry provides a cognitive framework for the order I seek through simplicity, rhythm, and harmony.
-While it often acts as a means of avoiding overt emotional expression, I am equally drawn to its archetypal resonance and reflection of natural forms.
+Alongside woodblock printmaking, I work in the medium of sculpture, exploring contained spaces and geometric forms.
+I feel that geometry provides a cognitive framework for the order I seek through simplicity, rhythm, and harmony.
+On reflection, perhaps geometry itself feels safe and contained.
+However, I am equally drawn to its archetypal resonance and modernist interpretation of natural forms.
 When combined with sound, my sculptures invite kinesthetic and multisensory engagement, encouraging intuitive exploration through movement, interaction, and perception.

-Since qualifying as an Art Therapist, my practice has become increasingly self-reflective.
-I have recently begun working with Teatro Lambe Lambe, a miniature form of puppet theatre, as a new medium to explore Jung’s concept of the shadow.
+Since qualifying as an Art Psychotherapist, my practice has continued with an enquiry into contained spaces, and increasingly become self-reflective by working with Teatro Lambe Lambe, a miniature form of puppet theatre.
 This intimate, performative format allows for subtle storytelling and psychological depth through symbolic narrative and contained space.

 Across all mediums, my work seeks to connect inner and outer worlds, offering the viewer moments of stillness, insight, and resonance.